Bristol Wagon & Carriage Works

 The Bristol Wagon & Carriage Works was a manufacturer of railway carriages and wagons, agricultural machinery and stationary engines, based in Bristol.

 History

 In 1851, Albert Fry and John Fowler acquired Stratton & Hughes, a coachbuilding firm.
 In 1855, Fowler moved to Leeds to establish his own manufacturing company.
 Albert's brother Thomas joined the firm, which traded as A&T Fry until 1866, when Thomas was elected as an MP.

 Albert Fry renamed the company the Bristol Wagon and Carriage Works Ltd in 1866 and the company moved to a new factory on 13 acres at Lawrence Hill.
 The factory had extensive engineering facilities including foundries for iron and brass, carpentry and coach painting, and supplied rolling stock to railways around the world.
 By 1883, the company's Lawrence Hill works employed over 900 people.
+Dr William Gordon Stables commissioned his custom-built "Gentleman's caravan", a portable horse drawn home called "The Wanderer" modelled on gipsy caravans he had seen in his youth, considered the first ever leisure caravan in which he travelled around Great Britain in 1885.